How to Pick a Paralegal Certificate Program near Stevensville Montana

 - Researching and fact checking cases

-- Drafting correspondence and legal papers
+- Preparing correspondence and legal papers

 - Submitting legal papers with the court or opposing counsel

 - Helping lawyers prepare for trial and stay organized with their cases

-- Organizing and managing legal documents, files and additional records
+- Organizing and managing legal documents, files and other records

 Paralegal Education and Certification